It’s nice to hear

 KEEP FOLK TALKING

-Brian Jones with Jack Owen
+Brian Jones with John Finnan

 KEEP FOLK TALKING

 Join Brian Jones and his good friend Jack Owen as they delve into the life and career of the singer-songwriter himself.
 From the days when his battered guitar was a mainstay in the folk revival, to his impressive collection of Martins today, you’re in for a treat.
-So, pour yourself a cup of coffee and settle in for another tale on “Keep Folk Talking.”
+So, pour yourself a cup of coffee and settle in for another tale on “Keep Folk Talking”

 READY TO TELL YOUR story